avsa242/p2-spin-standard-library/api/signal.adc.md

 1. For SPI-connected sensors:
 	* `startx(CS_PIN, SCK_PIN, MOSI_PIN, MISO_PIN, SPI_FREQ): status`
-	* SPI_FREQ defaults to 1MHz, if unspecified.
+	* `SPI_FREQ` defaults to 1MHz, if unspecified.
 	* For SPI-connected sensors: 4-wire SPI is used by default.
 If supported by the device, 3-wire SPI can be chosen by setting `MOSI_PIN` and `MISO_PIN` to the same I/O pin.
-The `Startx()` method will check for this and set the device's 3-wire SPI mode register.
+The `startx()` method will check for this and set the device's 3-wire SPI mode register.

 2. For I2C-connected sensors:
 	* `startx(SCL_PIN, SDA_PIN, I2C_FREQ, ADDR_BITS): status`